 Chapter 104.320 of the Revised Statutes of Missouri grants the authority to establish a defined benefit plan for eligible state and other related agency employees.
-MOSERS issues an Annual Comprehensive Financial (ACFR), a publicly available financial report that can be obtained at www.mosers.org.
+MOSERS issues an annual Comprehensive Annual Financial (CAFR), a publicly available financial report that can be obtained at www.mosers.org.